 https://www.kerbfood.com/markets/fleet-place/

 The best place for lunch on the King’s Rd in Chelsea on a Saturday.
-Around 15 stalls sell a variety of food plus plenty of cake stalls if you want something sweet.
+Around 15 stalls sell a variety of street food plus plenty of cake stalls if you want something sweet.
 Don’t miss the Maldon oyster stall.
-If the weather’s nice, eat your food in the grounds of the Saatchi Gallery.
+If the weather’s nice, you can eat your food in the grounds of the Saatchi Gallery.

 Open: Saturday 10am–4pm